openSUSE/news-o-o/_posts/2010-11-04-run-or-help-run.markdown

-## And now the â€œRunâ€ part....
+## And now the “Run” part....

 2011 will be an important year for the openSUSE Project and the openSUSE Board will be guiding into a number of significant initiatives including the openSUSE Foundation, finalization of the openSUSE Strategy, and ongoing reviews of openSUSE governance.
 As such, we want you all to consider the possibility of running for openSUSE Board.

 While we obviously don't have exact dates for when candidacy is beginning, (That's up to the Election Officials) it is never too early for you to start thinking about it.
-If you've thought about it and aren't sure yet, just remember the words of fellow Board Member, Henne Vogelsang... â€œJust do it!â€
+If you've thought about it and aren't sure yet, just remember the words of fellow Board Member, Henne Vogelsang...
+“Just do it!”

 There will be two spots open for the election this year.